 Donald Laird Rheem, “father” of the Rheem Valley

 Donald Laird Rheem was born in Alameda in 1901.
-His father, William S. Rheem, was sent to California by John D. Rockefeller to start Standard Oil of California in Richmond.
-William Rheem was listed as first Vice President of Standard Oil, and he later became President of Standard Oil.
+The same year, his father, William S. Rheem, had been sent to California by John D. Rockefeller to manage the Richmond, California, refinery which had recently evolved from Pacific Coast Oil Company into Standard Oil Company of California.
+In 1914, William Rheem was first Vice President of Standard Oil, and in 1917 he became the President of Standard Oil.

-Donald attended Grant School in Oakland and University High School.
+Donald Rheem attended Grant School in Oakland and University High School in San Francisco.
 His father died in 1919 when Donald was 18 years old; consequently, he did not go to college but went to work for Standard Oil for one year.
-Donald and brother Richard Scofield Rheem opened Pacific Galvanizing in Richmond.
-By 1930 the brothers had incorporated the Rheem Manufacturing Company.
+Donald and his brother Richard Scofield Rheem opened Pacific Galvanizing in Richmond.
+Innovative entrepreneurs, by 1930 the brothers had incorporated the Rheem Manufacturing Company.

 In 1941 Donald bought 14 acres at the Orinda Crossroads and built the Orinda Theater.
 As the Breed family owned most of the surrounding land, Donald could not develop further than the theater and Wells Fargo bank.